Iberia Flight 1456

-Iberia Flight 1456 was a scheduled flight from Barcelona-El Prat Airport, Spain, to Bilbao Airport, Spain.
-On Wednesday, February 7, 2001, the Airbus A320, which took off from Barcelona-El Prat Airport, Spain, encountered a microburst-induced wind shear on final approach to Bilbao Airport, Spain.
-The wind shear caused the plane's landing gear to collapse.
-All 143 passengers onboard survived; with 25 people suffering light injuries, and 1 person receiving serious injuries.
-The aircraft was irreparably damaged as a result of the ordeal and was decommissioned soon after, making it the ninth loss of an Airbus A320 at that time.
+Iberia Flight 1456 was a domestic scheduled flight from Barcelona-El Prat Airport to Bilbao Airport, Spain.
+On Wednesday, February 7, 2001, the Airbus A320 encountered a microburst-induced wind shear on final approach leading to the collapse of the aircraft's landing gear.
+All 143 passengers onboard survived; with 24 people suffering light injuries, and 1 person receiving serious injuries.
+The aircraft was irreparably damaged and was decommissioned, making it the ninth loss of an Airbus A320 at that time.
 This accident prompted Airbus to develop a fail-safe modification for its flight control software by preventing the airplane's built-in protection against stall from being activated by a high rate of change for the angle of attack.

+Background

 Aircraft

-The aircraft was manufactured for Iberia in 2000.
-It had also made its first flight in 2000.
-At the time of the accident, it had flown for 1,149 hours and 869 cycles.
-The aircraft was equipped with 2 CFMI CFM56-5B4/P engines.
+The aircraft involved was an Airbus A320-200, MSN 1278, registered as EC-HKJ, was manufactured for Iberia in 2000.
+It also first flew in 2000.
+At the time of the accident, it had flown 1,149 hours in 869 cycles.
+It was powered by two CFM International CFM56-5B4/P engines.

-Crew members

-There were three cockpit crew and four cabin crew.

 Cockpit crew

-The captain was a 42-year-old Spanish male who held an Airline Transport Pilot License.
+The captain was a 42-year-old Spanish male who held an airline transport pilot licence.
 He was qualified to fly Airbus A320 aircraft under instrument flight rules (IFR).
-At the time of the accident, he had a total of 10,805 flight hours.
-The first officer was a 27-year-old Spanish male who held a Commercial Pilot License.
+At the time of the accident, he had logged a total of 10,805 flight hours.
+The first officer was a 27-year-old Spanish male who held a commercial pilot licence.
 He was qualified to fly Airbus A320 under IFR.
 At the time of the accident, he had a total of 2,670 flight hours.
 The trainee pilot, who flew under supervision, was a 24-year-old Spanish male and held a Commercial Pilot License.
 At the time of the accident, he had a total of 423 flight hours.

 Cabin crew

-There were four flight attendants on the aircraft.
+There were four flight attendants onboard.